ai-to-ai/Auto-Gmail-Creator/README.md

 To run the script, you don't need to download Chromedriver or Geckodriver manually.
 The script does it automatically with webdriver manager.

+You can customize this script to avoid getting blocked.
+I am also developing another script with Requests but going to keep it private since it will be blocked if I let it public.

+Also, Feel free to contact me if you have any project regarding Automation, Scraping, Machine Learning.

 ## Usage
 1. Install Python 3.x.
 2. ```pip install -r requirements.txt```